Wall push-ups are a great bodyweight exercise that can help strengthen your chest, shoulders, and triceps.

 There are several variations of standing push-ups that you can try to challenge yourself and keep your workouts interesting.
 Here are a few examples:

-Close grip wall push-ups are a more challenging variation, and they place more emphasis on the triceps and shoulders.
+Close grip wall push-ups are a more challenging variation, and they emphasize the triceps and shoulders more.

-They’re a good choice for intermediate or advanced exercisers who are looking to increase upper body strength and improve muscle definition
+They’re a good choice for those looking to increase upper chest and tricep size.

 How To Do It

-- Bring your hands closer together so that they’re about 6–8 inches apart.
+- Bring your hands closer together to be about 6–8 inches apart.

 - Bend your elbows and lower your body towards the wall.